Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Methods

-\paragraph{Static policies} In case of static policies, we represent the policy as a function $g$, which computes the control signal with only the observations $\mathbf{y}$ and potential target states $\mathbf{x}^\ast$ as input.
-This setup matches related approaches for symbolic policy discovery \cite{hein2018interpretable,landajuela2021discovering,guo2024efficient} and is given by for $1 \leq j \leq C$.
+Symbolic control systems are conventionally defined as static symbolic policies~\cite{landajuela2021discovering, hein2018interpretable, guo2024efficient}, which directly map observations to a control signal (Fig.~\ref{Fig: methods}a).
+The policy is represented as a function $g$, which computes the control signal with only the observations $\mathbf{y}$ and potential target states $\mathbf{x}^\ast$ as input.
+This setup is given by for $1 \leq j \leq C$.